If you or a loved one are struggling, we can help. Request a call today.

 How Long Does Adderall Stay in Your System?

-Adderall abuse can be harmful to your mental and physical health.
-It can also lead to physical dependence and Adderall addiction.
+Misusing Adderall can harm your mental and physical health, possibly leading to physical dependence and addiction.

 So, how long does Adderall stay in your system?
-The results of different drug tests all depend on body composition and many other factors.
+The detection time in different drug tests will depend on your body composition and many other factors.

-Mixed amphetamine salts.
-How long it stays in your system depends on several factors (pic)
+Adderall is made of mixed amphetamine salts.
+How long it stays in your system depends on several factors.

 How Long Do the Effects of Adderall Last?

-Adderall is a central nervous system stimulant that increases focus, concentration, and mental clarity.
-In people who don’t have ADHD, it can also cause increased energy, heart rate, and body temperature.
+As a central nervous system stimulant, Adderall is known to increase focus and mental clarity.
+For people without ADHD, it may also cause a rise in energy, heart rate, and body temperature.

 Common side effects of Adderall